Nesreen-Khater/Statistical-Analysis-of-Enhanced-Data/README.md

 ## How to Run
 1. Clone the repository
-2. Place `Data1.txt` in the project directory
+2. Place `EnhancedData.txt` in the project directory
 3. Open the Jupyter Notebook
 4. Run all cells to reproduce the analysis and visualizations